zenml-io/zenml-projects/customer_satisfaction/README.md

 * model_train  :- This step will train the model and will save the model using mlfow autlogging.
 * evaluation   :- This step will evaluate the model and will save the metrics using mlfow autlogging into the artifact store.

+### Depoloyment & Inference Pipeline

 We have another pipeline which is the deployment_pipeline.py that implements a continuous deployment workflow.
 It ingests and processes input data, trains a model and then (re)deploys the prediction server that serves the model if it meets some evaluation criteria.

-We also have an inference pipeline that interacts with the prediction server deployed by the continuous deployment pipeline to get online predictions based on live data.

 In the deployment pipeline, ZenML's MLflow tracking integration is used to log the hyperparameter values -- as well as the trained model itself and the model evaluation metrics -- as MLflow experiment tracking artifacts into the local MLflow backend.
 This pipeline also launches a local MLflow deployment server to serve the latest MLflow model if its accuracy is above a configured threshold.